Training Day: Plot

+Alonzo assembles his squad of narcotics officers including Jake, and they return to Roger's house with the warrant to search for Roger's stash.
+They find over $4 million in cash.
+Alonzo leads the team in pocketing some of the money, explaining they will only turn in $3 million.
+Jake refuses to take his share of the money, worrying Alonzo and the other officers.
+Alonzo executes Roger after Jake refuses to kill him, staging the scene with his men to make Jake appear to be the shooter.
+Jake subsequently gets into a standoff with the corrupt officers as he refuses to corroborate their story.
+Alonzo then reveals he has orchestrated the day's events to have leverage over Jake and threatens him with the police department's post-incident blood test, which will detect the PCP Jake smoked and end his career.
+Alonzo promises to protect Jake from the drug test if he stands down; Jake reluctantly complies.

-Later that evening, Alonzo drives Jake to the home of a Sureño gangster named "Smiley" for an errand.
-Jake reluctantly plays poker with Smiley and his fellow gang members as he waits for Alonzo.
-As they talk, Smiley reveals Alonzo's situation: by midnight, Alonzo must pay $1 million to the Russians for killing one of their men in Las Vegas, or be killed himself.
-Realizing that Alonzo abandoned him and has paid Smiley to kill him, Jake attempts to flee but is beaten and dragged to the bathroom to be executed.
-Before they can kill Jake, a gang member searches him for money and finds the wallet of the teenage girl, who happens to be Smiley's cousin.
-After calling his cousin and confirming that Jake saved her, Smiley releases Jake out of gratitude.
+Later that evening, Alonzo drives Jake to the home of a Sureño gangster named Smiley for an errand.
+As he waits for Alonzo, Jake reluctantly plays poker with Smiley and his fellow gang members, Sniper and Moreno.
+Smiley then explains Alonzo's situation: Alonzo got into a fight with a connected Russian mobster in Las Vegas and killed him.
+Alonzo must pay a million dollars as compensation, or be killed himself.
+Additionally, Smiley reveals Alonzo has abandoned Jake and paid Smiley to kill him.
+Jake attempts to flee but is beaten and dragged to the bathroom to be executed.
+Moreno searches Jake for money and finds the wallet of the girl Jake saved from the attempted rape earlier, who is revealed to be Smiley's cousin.
+After calling her and confirming that Jake saved her, Smiley spares Jake's life.

-Jake returns to Sara's apartment to arrest Alonzo just as he is leaving to pay the Russians with Roger's money.
+Jake returns to Sara's apartment to confront Alonzo.
 A gunfight and chase ensue, and Alonzo is eventually subdued on the street while the entire neighborhood gathers to watch.
-Alonzo offers money to whoever kills Jake to no avail.
-Jake takes the stolen cash to submit as criminal evidence against Alonzo and the neighborhood gang allows him to leave safely.
-Enraged, Alonzo threatens to retaliate against the gang members, but they ignore him and walk away unimpressed.

-Alonzo flees for LAX, but he is ambushed and executed by the Russians.
-Jake returns home as the press reports on Alonzo's death.
+Alonzo offers money to whomever kills Jake, but the neighborhood residents, tired of Alonzo's abuse and corruption, refuse to help.
+Jake takes the stolen money to submit as evidence against Alonzo, and the neighborhood gang allows him to leave safely.
+Alonzo then attempts to flee for the Los Angeles International Airport, but is ambushed and gunned down by the Russians.
+Jake returns home and voice-over of a news presenter reports Alonzo's death.